 If you’re in the growth stage of your business you may want to consider this for yourself.
 We can help you in the transition phase; it’s not easy in the short term, but the long-term benefits are great.

-Hopefully this has given you some insight, and if you need some help planning or transitioning to employees, I can help you in a few ways;
+Hopefully this has given you some insight about the employee vs contractor question, and if you need some help planning or transitioning to employees, I can help you in a few ways;

 - Looking at your bigger picture and breaking it down into smaller goals

 - Working our which team members and skills sets are missing or present in your business